meshery/meshery/docs/_adapters/kuma.md

 ### Conformance

-Defining “Conformance” - It’s important to acknowledge that conformance consists of both capabilities and compliance status.
+Defining "Conformance" - It is important to acknowledge that conformance consists of both capabilities and compliance status.
 We define conformance as a combination of these two concepts.

 1. SMI Conformance acknowledges that
    ...some participating service meshes may conscientiously never fully implement functions (SMI specs)...